-The amalgamation of POP Banks did not pay signing bonuses or redundancy payments to risk-takers in 2016.
+The amalgamation of POP Banks did not pay signing bonuses or redundancy payments to risk-takers in 2017.
 Redundancy payments were defined to five risk-takers.

-The amalgamation of POP Banks has not paid compensation of over EUR 1 million in 2016 or such variable remunerations, that should be delayed.
+The amalgamation of POP Banks has not paid compensation of over EUR 1 million in 2017 or such variable remunerations that should be delayed.

-Other information about remuneration is presented in Note 3.
+Remuneration to related parties is presented in Note 41.
+Other information about remuneration is presented in Note 3 Governance and management.